 Permanent supportive housing (PSH) is an evidence-based intervention designed to serve people with disabilities in integrated, community-based settings.
-PSH combines a permanent housing subsidy with access to voluntary, tailored support services to provide stable housing.
+PSH combines affordable permanent housing with access to voluntary, tailored support services to provide stable housing.
 Decades of research and practice show that community-based affordable housing coupled with voluntary supportive services is more efficient and effective than institutional, congregate, and other more restrictive housing options.
-PSH is proven to show positive results such as reduced hospitalization and homelessness, and to improve behavioral and physical health outcomes.3 4 5 Consequently, the Strategic Housing Plan focuses on PSH and sets forth goals, objectives, and strategies that will increase quality, access, and availability of PSH statewide.6
+PSH is proven to show positive results such as reduced hospitalization and homelessness, and to improve behavioral and physical health outcomes.3 4 5 Consequently, the Strategic Housing Plan focuses on PSH and sets forth goals, objectives, and strategies that will increase quality, access, and availability of PSH statewide.
+Because the focus of this plan is people with disabilities with ongoing supportive services and PSH subsidy needs, the plan focuses on permanent supportive housing.
+However, in acknowledgment of the diverse housing and support needs of people with disabilities and the importance of choice of an array of options, the plan puts forth strategies for other nationally recognized models of housing such as rapid rehousing6, standalone support services such as eviction prevention, housing navigation, and other tenancy supports, and highlights the need for evidence-based strategies such as progressive engagement.7